zisra/defly-client/server/docs/general_docs.md

 | `Fv()`          | Dot Check    | Deletes off-screen dots with no links        |
 | `DP()` / `WP()` | Movement     | Applies direction-based motion and collision |
 | `_v()`          | Zone ID kill | Removes a zone by ID                         |

----

-Let me know if you'd like a server-side spec for how to simulate this bullet logic, or how bullet lifespan and collisions should be handled in a fixed tick-rate loop.